rwbl/make-floodbarrier-model/README.md

     timerseries[0].currentMeasurement.value for Abs PNP.
     timerseries[0].gaugeZero.value for PNP.

-In method HTTP JobDone, the values are extracted (snippet):
+In method HTTP JobDone, the values are extracted (snippet) using the ByteConverter:

     Dim bc As ByteConverter
     For Each value() As Byte In bc.Split(jobresponse, """value"": ")